-Please update the data in the following sections on the basis of the case study assumptions in section 3.
+Please update the data in this section on the basis of the case study assumptions in section 3.
 For your convenience, we have included, where available, a summary of the responses provided by our contributors last year to the same questions.
 Because they represent the responses from all Doing Business contributors in your economy, they may not match the specific answers that you or colleagues in your firm provided last year.

 4.1.
-Which procedure is most likely to apply in Mirage's case?
+Which in-court procedure is most likely to apply in Mirage's case?
 Please explain why, in your opinion, this would be the most likely procedure.
+Please refer to definitions of possible procedures in section 1.

-Last y ear This s year
+Last year This year

 Procedure Comment Procedure Comment

 Reorganization Mirage management will initiate reorganization as it serves to preserve the value of the hotel and keep the business; in addition, there is an opportunity under the reorganization process to compromise debts with creditors.
 As specified in Section 90/12 (6) of the Bankruptcy Act B.E.
 2483, no secured creditors shall enforce payment of debt against the asset which is security. -Click to Select-

 4.2.
 Which court will be involved in Mirage's case?
-(For example, Mirage's management applies to the city court for reorganization; BizBank commences judicial foreclosure proceedings).
+For example, Mirage's management applies to a city court for reorganization or BizBank commences judicial foreclosure proceedings in a commercial court.

-Last Year This Year YES, Central Bankruptcy Court
+Last Year This Year Central Bankruptcy Court